How I earned $60,000 TAX EXEMPT as a SAHM

 Cultural Experiences We’ll Never Forget

-Hosting students wasn’t just about finances for us—it was about creating unforgettable memories.
+Hosting students wasn’t just about finances for us—it was about creating special memories as a family and helping people.

 We’ve loved introducing students to our beautiful city of Adelaide and experiencing their culture in return.
 One of my favorite memories was taking our Japanese student, Nancy, and her friend Rio to a Japanese cultural festival in Adelaide.
 Watching them light up as they shared their traditions with us was priceless.